Code-Institute-Submissions/JUST-GYM/README.md

 is ignored due to the fact that a key piece of code has been removed.
 The 'Send' button's type has been changed from type="submit" to type="button".
 This is because the developer thought it was best to include a Modal feature when the 'Send' button is clicked.
 This Modal will appear to inform the user that their message has been sent.
 The developer did this because it was best to have a functional button rather than an inactive button.
 No actual e-mail is sent when the 'Send' button is clicked.
 There is also a 'Send me a copy of this message' check-box under the form.
-When clicked the box is filled with a tick and the color green.
+When clicked the box is filled with a tick and the colour green.
 This has been tested and works perfectly, although no actual e-mail is sent.
 This has been discussed in *FEATURES LEFT TO IMPLEMENT* and a plan is in place to correct the issue.
 Below the contact form are four Font Awesome icons.
 These icons act in the same way as the Footer icons.
-They change color when interacted with and they direct you to four different social media sites: Facebook, Twitter, LinkedIn and Instagram.
+They change colour when interacted with and they direct you to four different social media sites: Facebook, Instagram, Twitter and YouTube.
 Each link has been tested and each link takes you to the correct page.
 Located in the bottom banner the user will find an embedded Google Map image.
 This is an interactive map that lets you move it around.
 The map isn't perfect because the bottom of it is slightly cropped out.
 The map also isn't 100% responsive.
 This has been discussed in *FEATURES LEFT
 TO IMPLEMENT* and a plan is in place to correct the issue.
 At the bottom right-hand side of the screen there is a 'Back to top?' line of text with a Font Awesome arrow icon.
 When a